Reading time: 2 minutes

 1. Eat enough fruits and vegetables

-Fruits and vegetables are packed with antioxidants and nutrients that protect your body from harmful external influences.
+Fruits and vegetables are packed with antioxidants and nutrients that protect your body from harmful environmental influences.
 Need inspiration?
-You can find it in our recipes.
+Find it in our recipes.

 2. Eat a varied diet

-Variety is the key to a balanced diet.
+Variety is key to a balanced diet.
 Try different foods to ensure you get enough nutrients.

 3. Exercise and play sports sufficiently

-It can be nice to curl up on the couch with a cup of tea and a blanket, but exercise stimulates your circulation and helps keep your immune system in good shape.
-Stay active, even when it’s cold.
-Think about taking a daily walk or going to the gym.
+Curling up on the couch with a cup of tea and a blanket can be wonderful, but exercise stimulates circulation and helps keep your immune system strong.
+Stay active, even when it's cold.
+Consider taking a daily walk or hitting the gym.

 4. Make sure you get enough sleep

 A good night's sleep is essential for your well-being.
 Try to get at least 7-8 hours of sleep per night.
-More tips?
+Want more tips?
 See our blog with sleep tips: click here.

 5. Social contacts

-This is something that is very important, especially around, but also after the holidays.
-Make sure you are in contact with friends and family, especially with people where you can really be yourself!
-Social contact and interaction has proven positive effects on our health!
+This is very important, especially around and after the holidays.
+Make sure you stay connected with friends and family, especially with people you can truly be yourself with!
+Social contact and interaction have proven positive effects on our health!
 Source 3.

 6. Get out, go outside